RightToPrivacy/rak_common_for_gateway/README.md

 9.) inside gateway-config go to packet forwarder config editing

-10.)
-Verify SPI device (concentrator) says /dev/spidev0.0 and not something else (installation of option #7 (Pine64 Gateway) should set this for you)
+- Verify SPI device (concentrator) says /dev/spidev0.0 (installation of option #7 (Pine64 Gateway) should have set this for you)

-11.) make sure the GPS device is /dev/ttyS2 (Installation of option #7 (Pine64 Gateway) should set this for you)
+- Verify GPS device is /dev/ttyS2 (installation of option #7 (Pine64 Gateway) should have set this for you)

+- Save the Packet Forwarder config

+10) Change the LoRa channel config to either TTN (thethingsnetwork) OR for Chirpstack, select other server

+11.)
+Select your country's LoRa location/frequency

 12.)
-Save the Packet Forwarder config and change the LoRa channel config to either TTN (thethingsnetwork or Other server)
+Restart Packet Forwarder and quit

 13.)
-Select your country's LoRa location/frequency
+Check the status by viewing journalctl or systemctl status ttn-gateway; if not active, check journalctl to see what failed, and reason for failure.

 14.)
-Restart Packet Forwarder and quit

-15.)
-Check the status by viewing journalctl or systemctl status ttn-gateway; if not active, check journalctl to see what failed and its reasoning

-16.)
-You may need to enter gateway-config again and re-enter the devices in case a 3rd party package changes them (something I noticed and have not edited atm)

-17.)
 Once GPS registers reliable signal (usually a few min after starting) you should see your Gateway on TTN map and tcpdump|grep 1700 should show valid radius packets.

 You should also see the Gateway version + EUI and other information on starting the concentrator, without any errors..
 If you see errors, check troubleshooting below.
 I have examples of journalctl log at: https://forum.pine64.org/showthread.php?tid=13682&highlight=pinedio

+ADDITIONAL INFORMATION:

+If you chose Chirpstack you may enter the web interface by viewing: http://gatewayIPaddress:8080

+DEFAULT CREDENTIALS (FOR CHIRPSTACK):

+Login: admin

+password: admin

-[ will edit more soon please check back and feel free to add/fix anything that you notice to help us get Pine64 Gateway running properly! :) ]
+[ will edit more please check back and feel free to add/fix anything that you notice to help us get Pine64 Gateway running properly! :) ]

 ***TROUBLESHOOTING:

-The Things Network Gateway Commands (SSH/Shell access):
+The Things Network Gateway Systemd Commands (SSH/Shell access):
 Check the status of ttn-gateway (if selecting The Things Network Channel) service by issuing: systemctl status ttn-gateway
 Restart TTN Gateway: